-$\mathcal{P}(c|d) \propto \exp(-(d-c)^2/2\sigma_n^2) \cdot \mathcal{P}(c),$ where the prior on c is given by Eq.
+$$\mathcal{P}(c|d) \propto \exp(-(d-c)^2/2\sigma_n^2) \cdot \mathcal{P}(c),$$ where the prior on c is given by Eq.
 (3).
-The MAP and BLS solutions cannot, in general, be written in closed form, but numerical solutions are fairly easy to compute [48, 47].
-The resulting estimators are nonlinear "coring" functions, in which small-amplitude coefficients are suppressed and large-amplitude coefficients preserved.
-These estimates show substantial improvement over the linear estimates associated with the Gaussian model of the previous section (see examples in Fig. 10).
+Here, the MAP and BLS solutions cannot, in general, be written in closed form, and they are unlikely to be the same.
+But numerical solutions are fairly easy to compute, resulting in nonlinear estimators, in which small-amplitude coefficients are suppressed and large-amplitude coefficients preserved.
+These estimates show substantial improvement over the linear estimates associated with the Gaussian model of the previous section.

 Despite these successes, it is again easy to see that important attributes of images are not captured by wavelet marginal models.
 When the wavelet transform is orthonormal, we can easily draw statistical samples from the model.
 Figure 6 shows the result of drawing the coefficients of a wavelet representation independently from generalized Gaussian densities.
-The density parameters for each subband were chosen as those that best fit the "Einstein" image.
+The density parameters for each subband were chosen as those that best fit an example photographic image.
 Although it has more structure than an image of white noise, and perhaps more than the image drawn from the spectral model (Fig. 3), the result still does not look very much like a photographic image!